Pola

 Do users even notice if an app is hybrid?

-What about App Store reviews - are hybrid apps more frequently rejected?
+What about App Store reviews—are hybrid apps rejected more often?

 Can hybrid apps work offline?